 You can read more about which steps you need to take in order to get your driver's licence in our handy guide Checklist for your licence, which you can find in the top menu.

-When you first obtain a driver's licence you begin a two-year probationary period.
-This also applies if you have previously held an AM licence.
-If your licence is revoked during this period, you must always pass a new driving test, which means both the theory test and the practical test, before a new driving licence can be issued.
+If your driver's licence is revoked during the probationary period, you must normally retake the entire driving test and pass both the theory test and the practical test before a new licence can be issued.

 All new drivers in Sweden have a two-year probationary period